jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 As discussed in the introduction integration has been a challenge for decades in each market within healthcare.
 Within healthcare the challenges have been driven by many different factors, here are just a few common ones: industry standards (HL7) that aren't constrained enough, Clincal software vendor market constraints, COTS integration vendor lock-in, and government mandates that they cannot directly support without third party vendor engagement.

-As the Red Hat healthcare team thought about potential ways to help the clinical integration space, they came up some differentiators for whatever gets built:
+As the Red Hat healthcare team thought about potential ways to help the clinical integration space, they came up some differentiators for whatever platform would be built:

 * Extenibility
 * Reduce Proprietary Knowledge